AlirezaEthDev/vote-system/README.md

 #Requirements

-Trusted Account: The contract requires a trusted account to manage the vote system.
+`Trusted Account`: The contract requires a trusted account to manage the vote system.
 This account is responsible for adding candidates, setting the voting period, and managing the vote counting process.

 # License